twiztedmyrtle/twiztedmyrtle.github.io/content/blog/grilled-cheese-grill-going-against-the-grain.md

 type = "post"

 +++
-I'm not a big foodie, but holy cowabunga! <a href="http://grilledcheesegrill.com/" target="_blank">Grilled Cheese Grill</a> in Portland, was THAT bloody good.
+<p>I'm not a big foodie, but holy cowabunga! <a href="http://grilledcheesegrill.com/" target="_blank">Grilled Cheese Grill</a> in Portland, was THAT bloody good.
 If you've never experienced food orgasms, then add this to your list in a hurry.
-Every bite was a bite of heaven.<!--more--> During my first visit, I was impressed with the entire set up, the little details and the experience.
+Every bite was a bite of heaven.
+During my first visit, I was impressed with the entire set up, the little details and the experience.</p>

 A silver bullet shaped trailer was transformed into a mobile kitchen.
 A vintage school bus was retrofitted to become a creative, fun and whimsical dining area, in addition to the picnic tables.
 The bus was designed to make you feel like a kid again.
 Hence their motto – "Come by for a taste of childhood.
 Unless your childhood sucked, then we'll let ya have a taste of ours."
 The menu was simple, colorful in the right amount and sprinkled with humor; the variety and creative combinations made you feel hungrier by the second.
 The staff was warm, friendly and had the famous Portland "weird" look.